Creating The Garden

 Mike Palmer of Toll Brothers donated construction materials and coordinated a group of local contractors who donated their labor to complete the Comfort Station.

-Funding for the Garden came from businesses, public and private entities, schools, youth groups and individuals and we are forever grateful.
+Funding for The Garden came from businesses, public and private entities, schools, youth groups and individuals and we are forever grateful.
 Early on Sovereign Bank kicked off fundraising efforts with a generous donation of $60,000 followed by Senator Arlen Specter who obtained $89,600 in a Federal Grant.
-Congressman Mike Fitzpatrick, through his hard work and perseverance secured a Federal Grant in 2004 for $750,000 that enabled us to complete the construction of the Garden of Reflection for the 5th year anniversary of the attacks.
-The $1.5 Million needed to build the memorial was raised by the Garden of Reflection Committee.
-This is testimony to what a small group of
+Congressman Mike Fitzpatrick, through his hard work and perseverance secured a Federal Grant in 2004 for $750,000 that enabled us to complete the construction of The Garden of Reflection for the 5th year anniversary of the attacks.
+The $1.5 Million needed to build the memorial was raised by The Garden of Reflection Committee.
+This is testimony to what a small group of people can accomplish.

 The Garden of Reflection is built within the 64 acre Memorial Park at 1950 Woodside Road in Yardley, Pennsylvania 19067.
 It is surrounded by groves of trees, meadows, meandering gravel paths, playing fields and other recreational amenities.
 The Garden of Reflection is a living testimony of hope and courage for family, community and country.